-- tell your doctor if you have human immunodeficiency virus (HIV).
+- tell your doctor if you have an infection or human immunodeficiency virus (HIV).
 Your doctor will probably tell you not to receive alemtuzumab injection.

-- tell your doctor if you are pregnant, plan to become pregnant, if you plan on fathering a child, or are breastfeeding.
-If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment with alemtuzumab injection and for 4 months after your course of treatment.
-If you are a male, you and your female partner should use birth control during your treatment with alemtuzumab injection and for 6 months after your final dose.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you are female, you will need to take a pregnancy test before you start treatment and use birth control during your treatment and for 4 months after your final dose.
 Talk to your doctor about types of birth control that you can use to prevent pregnancy during this time.
-If you or your partner becomes pregnant while you are receiving alemtuzumab injection, call your doctor immediately.
+If you become pregnant while you are receiving alemtuzumab injection, call your doctor immediately.
 Alemtuzumab may harm the fetus.